JoseDSanchezH/JoseDSanchezH/README.md

 ## Let's connect
 **Email:** [jose.dejesussan@gmail.com](mailto:jose.dejesussan@gmail.com)

-I'm looking for a Help Desk, Desktop Support, or Junior Systems Administrator role where I can keep doing this, just with higher stakes and a team around me.
+I'm looking for a Help Desk, Desktop Support, or Junior Systems Administrator role where I can keep learning with a great team.

 **Side project:** I also build small AI/automation tools on the side, most recently a chatbot for a nonprofit client.
 [AI & Automation Labs](https://github.com/JoseDSanchezH/ai-automation-labs)